ashishkpoudel/super-blog/README.md

 ```

-How these `commands` and `queries` are called from our `http controllers` for this project i'm calling them `http handlers`
+Now these `commands` and `queries` are called from our `http controllers` for this project i'm calling them `http handlers`
-Every single action will have one HTTP handlers
+Every action will have one HTTP handler

 ```php
 <?php